steve-levesque/Portfolio-ML-KaggleComp/README.md

 - All the modules prompted to be install (i.e. the links in the later section below, or accept the prompt to download from your favorite IDE, if possible)

 ## How to Execute

 1- Create a project at the root of this repositry.

 2- Create a profile with your favorite IDE and specify a run_x.py file as the main.

 3- Use the run_template and the other examples to use the solver with your own problem to solve.

 4- Import your data in the same way as the example (MNIST), with a prefix that is the global sinificative name of the competiton or problem to solve.

+5- Download link available below for comp1 and comp2 data.

 <!-- Contribution -->
 ## Contribution